solana-labs/solana-program-library/token-lending/README.md

 # Token-lending program

-A lending protocol for the Token program on the Solana blockchain inspired by Aave.
+A lending protocol for the Token program on the Solana blockchain inspired by Aave and Compound.

 Full documentation is available at https://spl.solana.com/token-lending